Frequently Asked Questions

 Do you do duct cleaning?

 Our standard is closer to duct sanitizing than aggressive brush-style duct cleaning in most homes, because many Southwest Florida homes use flex duct and aggressive brushing can damage the inner liner.
 For odor or contamination concerns, sanitizing can be the better approach, especially after the underlying issue is addressed first.
+If your duct is old enough to need cleaning, it's likely fragile and likely to be damaged by mechanical cleaning (unless it's metal, common in commercial applications or Northern homes with combustion furnaces).

 Do you only work on systems you installed?